sareacct91/Password-Generator/README.md

 If everything was input correctly, a random password based on the user preferenced will appear in the box.

 ![Genereated password in the box.](./Assets/images/ss-generated.jpg)

+## Features

+Generate a random password based on user inputs

+The perameters are:

+    Lowercase characters
+    Uppercase characters
+    Numeric characters
+    Special characters